 How to Iterate From Plan A to a Plan That Works

 In my post Why You Should Never Ask Customers What They’ll Pay?
-I covered how to set initial pricing for your product by first spending time to understand your customer, their problems, and their existing alternatives.
+I covered how to set initial pricing for your product by first understanding your customer, their problems, and their existing alternatives.

-In this post, I’ll talk about how you use that information to test pricing.
+In this post, I’ll discuss how you use that information to test pricing.

 When to Test Pricing

-The general feeling around your first release (or minimum viable product) is that it’s embarrassingly minimal so it’s more common to want to discount or give it away in the interest of learning from customers.
-The mindset most of us have is one of “lowering sign-up friction”.
+The general feeling around your first release (or minimum viable product) is that it’s embarrassingly minimal.
+Hence, it’s more common to want to discount or give it away in the interest of learning from customers.
+Most of us have a mindset of “lowering sign-up friction.”
 We want to make it as easy as possible for the customer to say yes and agree to take a chance on our product — hoping that the value we deliver over time will earn us the privilege of their business.

-Not only does this approach delay validation of one of the more riskier components of the business model because we make it too easy for customers to say yes, but a lack of strong customer “commitment” can also be detrimental to optimal learning.
-Your job is finding early adopters who are at least as passionate about the problems you’re addressing as you are.
+Not only does this approach delay validation of one of the riskier components of the business model because we make it too easy for customers to say yes, but a lack of strong customer “commitment” can also be detrimental to optimal learning.
+Your job is to find early adopters who are at least as passionate about the problems you’re addressing as you are.